 - Copper roofs, flashing, gutters, and down spouts shall be allowed to age naturally (not painted or sealed). - Roof ridges shall be clad in same material and color as the roofing. - No through roof penetration for mechanical or electrical devices shall be allowed to penetrate the roof at the building's frontage(s).
 Penetrations of these devices at approved locations are to be of a color to match the roof. - Flat roofs are allowed, but a parapet shall be provided to shield any mechanical equipment from view to the satisfaction of the ARC. - Overhangs must be a minimum of 12" for principal buildings, 6" for shed roofs and outbuildings.
-Overhangs should be proportionate to the mass of the building appropriate to the style of the house. - Rafters left open exposing the rafter tail should be no less than one half of actual width. - Simple shed roofs with pitch between 3:12 and 6:12 are permitted.
+Overhangs should be proportionate to the mass of the building appropriate to the style of the house. - Rafters left open exposing the rafter tail should be no less than one half of actual width. - Most roof pitches should be between 3:12 and 10:12.
+Roof pitches outside of this range must prove appropriateness to the house style and are subject to ARC approval. - Simple shed roofs with pitch between 3:12 and 6:12 are permitted.

-- Stacking multiples of the same moulding type in a row or on top of each other.

-- Parapets taller than 1/3 of order/column below.

-- Pediment roof slopes greater than 36 degrees.

-- "Pork Chop" boxed eave returns.

-- Overly complex roofs.

-- Hip roofs with very short ridges.

-- Roof slopes of 45 degrees.

-- Exposed rafter tails smaller than 2 x 6 nominal.

-- PVC gutters.

-- Square or rectangular downspouts.

-- Undersized brackets that do not extend to the face of the eave.

-- Omitting the frieze board.

-- No rooftop mechanical units may be visible from road rights-of-way.

-- Rooftop utilities shall not be located on Primary Frontages.

-- Oversized hip and valley caps are prohibited.

-- Perforated PVC soffit paneling

-- · Highly reflective roof materials
+- Stacking multiples of the same moulding type in a row or on top of each other. - Parapets taller than 1/3 of order/column below. - Pediment roof slopes greater than 36 degrees. - "Pork Chop" boxed eave returns. - Overly complex roofs. - Hip roofs with very short ridges. - Exposed rafter tails smaller than 2 x 6 nominal. - PVC gutters. - Square or rectangular downspouts. - Undersized brackets that do not extend to the face of the eave. - Omitting the frieze board. - No rooftop mechanical units may be visible from road rights-of-way. - Rooftop utilities shall not be located on Primary Frontages. - Oversized hip and valley caps are prohibited. - Perforated PVC soffit paneling - Highly reflective roof materials